DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

 }
 ```

-   - When a user clicks the Edit button (passes the current row handle as a parameter to the `CreateDetailForm` method)
+   - When a user clicks the **Edit** button that passes the current row handle as a parameter to the `CreateDetailForm` method:

 ``` csharp
 private void EditEmployee() {